 Hunawihr: the legend of St. Hune

-The name of Hunawihr derives from the legend of St. Hune (or Huna) who was the wife of Lord Hunon.
-St. Hune was renown locally for her generosity towards the poor and the sick.
+The name of Hunawihr derives from the legend of St. Hune (or Huna), Lord Hunon’s wife.
+St. Hune was renowned locally for her generosity towards the poor and the sick.

-She died in 679 and was canonised on the 15th April 1520 by Pope Leon X at the request of Duke Ulrich von Wurttemberg.
+She died in 679 and was canonised on the 15th of April 1520, by Pope Leon X at the request of Duke Ulrich von Wurttemberg.
 Her relics were scattered by the Protestants in 1540.

 The old town of Hunawihr